V01dDweller/dotfiles/ansible_best_practices.md

 By default ansible uses ssh to access a host then sudo for privilege escalation.
-Unless otherwise directed, ansible will ssh via the current user's Linux account/gid when executing playbooks.
+Unless otherwise directed, ansible will ssh via the current user's Linux account when executing playbooks.
 Most maintenance and update playbooks should work primarily via functional accounts using the "become" and "become_user" directives.
 Global security policy should ensure that developers and testers should be able to run these types of playbooks only in